TaurVil/VilgalysFogel_Amboseli_admixture/01_genotype-calling/README.md

 ## Genotype calling

-#### Part 1: Scripts to process whole genome short-read Illumina sequence data (fastq -> BAM -> gVCF).
+#### Part 1: Scripts to process whole genome short-read Illumina sequence data (fastq -> BAM -> gVCF -> VCF).

-For each sample, sequentially run WGSproc steps 1-7 to trim, map, and call genotypes per individual.
+For each sample, sequentially run WGSproc steps 1-7 to trim, map, and call genotypes per individual and then perform joint genotype calling.
 These jobs can be submitted together using run.baboonWGS_wynton_remotesubmit_20190814_single_highcov.sh.

 The resulting genotyping calls will be available on Zenodo as `baboon_genotypes.raw.CHROMOSOME.vcf.gz`.